MicrosoftDocs/SupportArticles-docs/support/azure/devops/git-clone-push-operation-failing-devops-repo.md

 ---
-title: Can't Git clone or Git push to an Azure DevOps repository
+title: Git clone or Git push fails to an Azure DevOps repository
-description: This article discusses problems that may occur when you try to perform Git clone or Git push function to an Azure DevOps repository.
+description: This article discusses problems that might occur when you try to perform Git clone or Git push function to an Azure DevOps repository.
 author: Dipesh-Choubisa
 ms.author: v-dchoubisa
 ms.topic: troubleshooting